3 Perspectives for Evaluating Your Business Objectives For CRM

 If you’re small with no — or little — static internal structures, a CRM that supports agility is a better fit.
 Moreover, it can optimise your flexibility by inserting the support beams your business can later rely on as processes start to form.

-If your business is more established, an agile CRM means it can be molded to fit your existing workflows and structures.
+If your business is more established, an agile CRM means it can be moulded to fit your existing workflows and structures.
 Forcefully changing your business to fit inside your CRM may work out — but why would you take the risk if it doesn’t?

 Different businesses have different business objectives, processes and priorities rooted in their vision, structure and flexibility.
 You have to take stock of your short and medium-term goals, while keeping your eyes on the long-term objectives and evaluate CRM systems from your unique perspective.